ciphermenial/ciphermenial.github.io/_posts/2026-06-05-incus-ansible.md

 I recently spent far too much time learning the basics of [Ansible](https://docs.ansible.com/) to use apt to update all my LXC instances on my [Incus](https://linuxcontainers.org/incus/) servers.
 I am still learning a lot of the basics of Ansible, so if you see anything silly let me know!

 ## Launch Ansible Container
-First create a container to be the Ansible control node.
-Then enter the shell of that container.
+First I created a container to be the Ansible control node.
+Then entered the shell of that container.

 ```bash
 incus launch images:debian/trixie ansible